raphink/augeas-talks/rmll-2012/rst/augeas-rmll-2012.rst

 .. class:: incremental

-* better integration in Mcollective 2.0
+* more native providers
+* DBUS provider
-* content validation in Puppet
+* content validation in Puppet (validator)
+* integration in package managers
 * ...
 * your idea/project here...